-Scheduling software can make the process easier by automating and improving employee scheduling.
-For example, 7Shifts promises to help managers spend 80 percent less time scheduling staff while allowing them to track how their restaurant is performing and simplify staff communication.
+Scheduling management software can make the process easier by automating and improving employee scheduling.
+For example, 7Shifts promises to help managers spend 80% less time scheduling staff while allowing them to track how their restaurant is performing and simplify staff communication.

 Other services are being introduced to help managers.
-Pared is an app that promises to make it simple to hire short term restaurant staff to cover shifts last minute.
+Pared is an app that is helping restaurants make short-term hires to cover shifts last minute.
 When restaurants notice they are short, they can use the app to find a person qualified in the role they require and hire them for the shift they need.

-Digital Inventory Tracking Will Help Reduce Waste and Cut Costs
+Digital Inventory Tracking Will Help the Restaurant Industry Reduce Food Waste and Cut Costs

 The more accurately a restaurant can track inventory, the less it will waste and the more it will sell.
-This is important in an industry where margins are often low.
+This is important in the restaurant industry where margins are often low.

 The next generation of digital inventory tracking systems promises to allow restaurants to more accurately and effectively track their inventories.
 Digital tracking services can also save time when compared to manual restaurant inventory management.

-In order to effectively track inventory, you’ll have to integrate it with your point-of-sale equipment, so you know what you are selling.
+In order to effectively track inventory, you’ll have to integrate it with your POS system, so you know what you are selling.

-More and More Parts of Running a Restaurant Could be Automated
+More Elements of Running a Restaurant Could Be Automated